Sign up now for a free 30-day trial.

 Aside from the sheer tedium, the worst part of manual error checking is the potential for miscalculation.
 Our error-checking tools are like an assistant whose only job is to scan your design – as many times as you ask – and ensure that everything is 100% accurate.
 We’ll save you literally hundreds of hours.

-Twelve years in, and our Verify Labels tool is still Land F/X users’ favorite button.
+More than a decade in, and our Verify Labels tool is still Planting F/X users’ favorite button.
 Click it, and fix any labeling errors in seconds.
 What does Verify Labels help you fix?
 Any copied, unlabeled, and deleted plants.
 Anything it can’t fix automatically will be marked with a color-coded highlight for easy correction.
 Just find the bright highlights, and make the necessary corrections – no stress, no mistakes.
 This button will be your best friend.

 Need to find everywhere you’ve placed a certain plant?
 Use our Highlight Plant tool.
 Find one instance of that plant and click it.
 All plants of the same variety are instantly highlighted in your drawing, allowing you to locate or even select them all.
 By the way, it also works with all smart blocks, including site amenities and irrigation equipment.